 "Accessibility Services" means a service such as Audio Description, Closed Captioning, Subtitles, or any other similar service;

-"Applicable Channels" means all television channels broadcast by a television broadcasting licensee except a third-party channel(s) consisting predominantly of live programming content such as news, reality or sports;
+"Applicable Channels" means all television channels broadcast by a television broadcasting licensee except a third-party channel(s) and channels consisting predominantly of live or unscripted programming content such as news, reality, music or sports, unless voluntarily designated by the licensee;

 "'Audio Description" means oral commentary that gives a viewer who is blind or partially sighted a verbal description of what is happening on the television screen at any given moment.
 It is provided as an aid to the understanding and enjoyment of the programme.
 The technique uses a second sound track that gives a description of the scene and the on-screen action;

-"Closed Captioning" means a process of converting the audio content of television broadcast or other production into text and displaying the text on a screen or monitor;
+"Closed Captioning" means a process of converting the audio content (including the dialogue and sound effects) of television broadcast or other production into text and displaying the text on a screen or monitor;

-"Disability" For the purpose of these regulations, Disability refers to a long-term or recurring hearing and visual impairment;
+"Disability" For the purpose of these regulations, Disability refers to a long-term or recurring hearing or visual impairment;

 "National Relay System" means phone services operated by interpreters that enable persons who are deaf or hard of hearing or who have a speech impairment, to communicate by phone through an interpreter with a person who can hear in a manner that is "functionally equivalent" to the ability of an individual without a disability;

-"Performance Period" the period of 126 hours in one week measured between 05h00 and 23h00 each day;

 "Photosensitive" is when seizures are triggered by flashing lights or contrasting light and dark patterns;

-"Sign language" means the South African Sign Language that uses a system of manual, facial, and other body movements as a means of communication;
+"Sign language" means a language such as the South African Sign Language, that uses a system of manual, facial, and other body movements as a means of communication;

-"Subtitles" means a service by which both the audio dialogue and sound representations of a video programme, are made visible by the user via on-screen text that is synchronized with the audio content;
+"Subtitles" means a service by which the dialogue in a video programme is depicted via on-screen text that is synchronized with the dialogue;

+"Third-party channel" means a channel which is produced or packaged by any person other than the relevant broadcasting service licensee or its affiliate;

 "Universally Designed" means the design of products, environments, programmes and services usable by all people, to the greatest extent possible, without the need for adaptation or specialised design;

-"Year 1" means the twelve-month period commencing on the date on which these Regulations come into operation in accordance with regulation 14 of these Regulations.
+"Year 1" means the twelve-month period commencing on the date on which these Regulations come into operation in accordance with regulation 12 of these Regulations.